 A possible but unlikely descendant of legendary brawler and boatman Mike Fink, Jim defies his heritage, believing that investing success requires patience and analysis, not swashbuckling bravado.
 Besides his passion for analyzing and writing about stocks, Jim likes to hike in the desert Southwest, vacation in Las Vegas, play tennis, and feed his toddler son Cheerios.

 Get the options trading service designed to add significant instant cash rewards to your portfolio, generate substantial capital gains and lower the risk of every investment you make in the future.
 You will receive 3-5 trading recommendations every month, whenever master trader Jim Fink identifies a high-probability play, where the odds heavily favor your success.
 The members-only website includes educational videos and articles, performance tracking and everything you need to become a successful options trader, even if you’re a novice.
 Learn More

 Personal Finance is your one-stop source for market-beating investing advice.
 Philip Springer scours the world for the best investments – whether it be a stock, bond, MLP or commodity – to build and protect your wealth no matter what the “market” does.
 Get in-depth insight and analysis that cuts through the noise and hype to reveal the truth about the economy, the market and your investments.
-In today’s volatile market, let our 37 years of proven, battle-tested experience show you the smartest path to profits.
+In today’s challenging market, let our 39 years of proven, battle-tested experience show you the smartest path to profits.
 Learn More

 The stock market continues to rise as the real economy remains stuck in neutral thanks to monetary stimulus.
 When the monetary music stops, large caps will drop based on “risk-off” macro beta but small caps will perform based on fundamentals.